or if you know the name of your new seat, you can type and/or scroll to find it in this list

 |Stratford and Bow||LAB||25,800||Newham (London)|

 |Tiverton and Minehead||CON||20,613||Somerset (South West)|

 |Wakefield and Rothwell||CON||2,268||West Yorkshire (Yorks/Humber)|

 |Weald of Kent||CON||27,316||Kent (South East)|

 Electoral Calculus has made its own estimate of the political impact of these changes.
 This was done using both the latest ward electorate figures from 2020, combined with an Electoral Calculus algorithm to create an example set of new constituency boundaries.
 You can see full details of the estimates here.

 The new legislation, the Parliamentary Constituencies Act 2019-21 (text) instructs the four Boundary Commissions (one each for England, Scotland, Wales and Northern Ireland) to conduct new parliamentary boundary reviews with a "review date" of 1 December 2020, and to complete the review before 1 July 2023.

 The new parliamentary seats will be made up of, as much as possible, by joining together groups of (entire) local authority wards.
 This makes the local authority wards an important part of the new seat boundary process, so Electoral Calculus needs to use the same wards as the boundary commissions.

-Using those data, it is possible to infer the likely result of the December 2019 general election in every ward of 2020.
-This will be useful when the Boundary Commissions report, in terms of predicting the political composition of each new seat.
+Using those data, it is possible to infer the likely result of the December 2019 general election in every ward of 2021+.
+This is necessary for analysing the Boundary Commissions proposals, in terms of predicting the political composition of each new seat.

 See also the information about the now-abandoned "2018 review", to compare against the 2023 Review.